skills/connect-the-dots/README.md

 In this course, you'll learn how to do lots of things, like:

-- Find relevant issues and pull requests
+- Find relevant issues and pull requests.
-- Search history to find context
+- Search history to find context.
-- Make connections within GitHub to help others find things
+- Make connections within GitHub to help others find things.

 ### Cross-linking issues and pull requests